alexwlchan/alexwlchan.net/src/_drafts/rusty-shelves.md

 <img src="/images/2022/black_shelves2.png" alt="A black shape with straight lines along the top/left/right-hand sides, and a jagged bottom edge that's made up of tall rectangles.
 It's different to the first image.">
 <img src="/images/2022/black_shelves3.png" alt="A black shape with straight lines along the top/left/right-hand sides, and a jagged bottom edge that's made up of tall rectangles.
 It's different to the first and second images.">

-Notice that each shelf has a different shape, because we're using a new random number generator each time.
+Notice that each shelf has a different shape, because we're using `thread_rng()`, which gives different output every time.
 That's fine for certain use cases, but I want the shelf to be the same shape on every page – so the colour changes as you move from page to page, but the shelf has the same outline.
+I want an RNG that gives consistent output.

-I can get a consistent shape by replacing the `thread_rng()` with a seeded RNG.
+I can get a consistent shape by replacing `thread_rng()` with a seeded RNG.
-Using a consistent seed means the random number generator becomes deterministic, and returns the same results each time.
+Using a seeded RNG with a fixed seed means the random number generator becomes deterministic, and returns the same results each time.

 ```rust
 use rand::prelude::*;